Getting Ready

 Chewing Toys

 Rabbits have a natural tendency to try and eat just about everything.
 It’s all part of growing up, putting things in your mouth to see if it’s edible.
 The other reason rabbits chew is to wear down their front teeth.
 One of the best ways you can prevent your bunny from chewing on furniture, baseboards and carpet is by having a few chew toys on hand.
 I have found if your bunny is going to chew on something they rather it be edible.
-So here are my favorite chew toys that have served me well.
+So here are my favorite chew toys that have served us well.
+It’s always a hit or miss with chew toys each bunny will develop their own preferences for what sorts of chew toys they like the most.

 Kaytee’s Timothy Hay cubes.
 Made with Alfalfa sweet and irresistible.